jupyter/governance/software_subprojects.md

 Software design and development in Project Jupyter is organized into a set of Software Subprojects.
 The lifecycle of Software Subprojects is described in detail [here](newsubprojects.md).
 A list of Subprojects is [here](./list_of_subprojects.md).

-Software Subprojects often carry out their work in GitHub repositories/organizations.
-Any Subproject repositories or organizations that are on GitHub must belong to the [Project Jupyter GitHub enterprise organization](https://github.com/enterprises/jupyter).
-This enables Project Jupyter to have consistent policies across all of Jupyter while enabling Subprojects to have autonomy in their GitHub orgs and repositories.

 ## Responsibilities of Jupyter Subprojects

 Unless the [Software Steering Council (SSC)](./software_steering_council.md) or the [Executive Council (EC)](./executive_council.md) says otherwise, Subprojects self-govern as autonomously as possible, while following the overall governance model and processes of Project Jupyter.
 Specifically, all Subprojects under Jupyter’s governance have the following responsibilities: